-When, for others, does it stop being socially-acceptable?
+When do these addictions stop being socially-acceptable?
 Depending on the social environment that exists for any of us, there are varying degrees of what is considered "normal."
-Once again, we must define, for each person, the standards that make these behaviors okay or not okay to participate in.
-If it has become a problem in a person's life, it may be the intervention of those people surrounding them that make it clear that it is no longer acceptable behavior.
-This may or may not be the motivation that a person needs to make the necessary changes in their habits of participating in the behavior.
+Once again, we must define for each person the standards that make these behaviors okay or not okay to participate in.
+If addiction has become a problem in a person's life, it may be an intervention by those people surrounding them that makes it clear that addiction is no longer acceptable behavior.
+An intervention may or may not be the motivation that a person needs to make the necessary changes in their behavior.

-However, most addicts will not take this initial assessment to heart.
-They will stop the behavior when in the company of this group of persons, leave the group, or seek new companions and social environments that are more conducive to embracing the behaviors, or all of these.
+Many addicts will not take an intervention by others--or a group's assessment of their behavior--to heart.
+Instead, they may stop the addictive behavior when in the company of this group, may leave the group, or seek new companions and social environments that are more conducive to embracing the behaviors.
+They may do all of these.
 Such measures are common under these circumstances.
-This individual may continue to spiral into deeper association with persons and habitual use of substances or behaviors, until such time as they eschew all social interactions to avoid anyone's knowledge of what and how much they are doing.
-Again, this is not unusual.
+An addict who has reacted to intervention in this way may continue to spiral into deeper association with other addicts and habitual use of substances or behaviors, until such time as they eschew all social interactions to avoid anyone's knowledge of what and how much they are doing.
+Again, this pattern is not unusual.

-What, then, can motivate them to see the patterns and become motivated to stop?
-A combination of factors will need to be present for them to become entirely ready to address the problem.
-It is most often an intrinsic, or inner drive to stop the disagreeable consequences that have begun to surface surrounding their actions.
+What, then, can motivate addicts to recognize these patterns and become motivated to stop?
+A combination of factors will need to be present for them to become ready to address the problem, and most often includes an intrinsic need or inner drive to stop the disagreeable consequences that have begun to surface surrounding their actions.
 This may be a good time for worried friends, family members and co-workers to talk to them about their concerns with the choices being made.